Tristan-Phillips/Tristan-Phillips/kb/posts/UNISA/90180/DVA1501/me/summaries/prescribedBook/unit01.md

 - a lack of available, accessible and good-quality primary healthcare services
 - poor educational attainment of parents (especially mothers)

 For these reasons, the U5MR is a sensitive indicator of a country’s health and nutritional status, primary healthcare services and social and educational progress.

 In addition, it is possible to disaggregate (break down statistically) the U5MR for different subgroups, for example, gender, race, ethnicity or region to see which subsections are in the greatest need of assistance to improve the survival potential of children.

 As shown, development indicators have both strengths and limitations.
-The use of each indicator depends on why it is used, who uses it, how it is used and probably when it is used.
-The fact that indicators have shortcomings does not mean that they have no value.
+The use of each indicator depends on why it is used, who uses it, how it is used and probably when it is used. **The fact that indicators have shortcomings does not mean that they have no value**.
 They do, however, need to be used with circumspection.

 ---